JackDougherty/jack-site/_pages/educ309.md

 - Short essays on readings, no more than 500 words: 6 x 5 each = 30 points
 - Transcripts of assigned student interviews: 4 x 2.5 each = 10 points
-- Essay on Interpreting Interview Data, no more than 2000 words = 20 points
+- Individual essay on interpreting patterns across interviews, no more than 2000 words = 20 points
 - Research team presentation, evaluated by guest (10) and instructor (10) = 20 points
 - Individual future research proposal or grad school statement, under 1500 words = 10 points
 - Peer evaluation of overall contribution to learning = 10 points